idaholab/virtual_test_bed/doc/content/microreactors/s8er/s8er_reactor_description.md

 ## Fuel Element

-The core contains 211 elements arranged in a hexongal lattice.
-Each rod contains the homogenous UZrH mix as the fuel base, a hydrogen diffusion barrier consisting of the ceramic AI-8763D infused with burnable poison Sm2O3, an internal atmosphere conisting of Helium as a gap, and a layer of Hastelloy N cladding.
-The fuel pins contain upper and lower endcaps for contaiment aswell as indexing.
+The core contains 211 elements arranged in a hexagonal lattice.
+Each rod contains the homogenous UZrH mix as the fuel base, a hydrogen diffusion barrier consisting of the ceramic AI-8763D infused with burnable poison Sm2O3, an internal atmosphere consisting of Helium as a gap, and a layer of Hastelloy N cladding.
+The fuel pins contain upper and lower end caps for containment as well as indexing.

 !media s8er/fuelpin_view.png
   caption= S8ER Fuelpin Diagram, from [!citep](SNAP8Summary)
   style=width:60%;margin-left:auto;margin-right:auto

-!table id=table-floating3 caption=S8ER Fuelpin Characteristics
+!table id=table-floating3 caption=S8ER Fuel pin Characteristics
 | Parameter      | Value  |
 | ----------- | ----------- |
 | Fuel  | Zr-10 Wt% U-Hydrided to 6E+22 #/cm^3 of H |